apache/james-project/src/site/markdown/server/manage-webadmin.md

  - `queue` allows you to target the mail queue you want to enqueue the mails in.
 Defaults to `spool`.
  - `processor` allows you to overwrite the state of the reprocessing mails, and thus select the processors they will start their processing in.
  Defaults to the `state` field of each processed email.
+ - `consume` (boolean defaulting to `true`) whether the reprocessing should consume the mail in its originating mail repository.
+Passing this value to `false` allows non destructive reprocessing as you keep a copy of the email in the mail repository and can be valuable when debugging.

 For instance: